-64 Alphabeta.
+&lt;sup>65 Alphabeta.
 (2017).
 Supporting jurisdictional leadership in net zero deforestation through sustainable value chains: Opportunities for TFA 2020.
 Report prepared for Tropical Forest Alliance 2020.

 - Require zero deforestation in supply chains for both direct and indirect suppliers.
-To date, only about 20% of influential Forest 500 companies (as compiled by the Global Canopy Programme) have made zero or zero net deforestation commitments,65 and these and other companies making such pledges are facing challenges in meeting them; and - Support government policy and regulatory reform, with the understanding that these elements are needed for companies to meet their own corporate commitments.
-Demonstrated by the active involvement of private sector in Africa Palm Oil Initiative (APOI), in which 10 West and Central Africa countries are developing national action plans to transition the palm oil sector into a sustainable driver of development that is socially beneficial and protects the tropical forests of the region.

-277. Small and medium-sized enterprises (SMEs) are critical contributors to the supply chain and are often at the leading edge of both environmental threats and solutions to mitigate them.
-This includes technologies and practices for sustainable intensification on-farm (e.g., improving land and water management, harnessing biodiversity and ecosystem services, such as pollination and biological pest control); improved use of agricultural inputs (e.g., feedstocks and manure management systems that reduce livestock greenhouse gas emissions and recapture and recycle valuable inputs such as energy, organic matter, better fertilizer technologies/practices, efficient irrigation practices); and for reducing food loss and waste (e.g. energy efficient storage).

-278. Private sector involvement in the sustainable production of commercial commodities will be important to improve smallholder yields in order to reduce their need to expand into natural forest areas, and to link their products to markets; ensure that actors across the supply chain are compelled to not only make but meet but meet their zero-deforestation commitments; encourage sustainable sourcing by traders and retailers; and ensure that financing into the sector by domestic and international banks and other financiers not only recognizes the importance of forest safeguards but that these become a financing precondition66.

-279. The Impact Program will also facilitate crowding-in of private sector investments in land use systems using financial incentives including non-grant financial instruments that can reduce the risk of investors and helping to create the economic underpinning of required system changes to sustain impact in the long-run.

-280. Access to finance for smallholders and small businesses in most land sectors is a big challenge.
+To date, only about 20% of influential Forest 500 companies (as compiled by the Global Canopy Programme) have made zero or zero net deforestation commitments, and these and other companies making such pledges are facing challenges in meeting them. - Support government policy and regulatory reform, with the understanding that these elements are needed for companies to meet their own corporate commitments.
+Demonstrated by the active involvement of the private sector in Africa Palm Oil Initiative, in which ten West and Central Africa countries are developing national action plans to transition the palm oil sector into a sustainable driver of development that is socially beneficial and protects the tropical forests of the region. - 277.
+Small and medium-sized enterprises are critical contributors to the supply chain and are often at the leading edge of both environmental threats and solutions to mitigate them.
+This includes technologies and practices for sustainable intensification on-farm (e.g., improving land and water management, harnessing biodiversity and ecosystem services, such as pollination and biological pest control); improved use of agricultural inputs (e.g., feedstocks and manure management systems that reduce livestock greenhouse gas emissions and recapture and recycle valuable inputs such as energy, organic matter, better fertilizer technologies/practices, efficient irrigation practices); and for reducing food loss and waste (e.g. energy efficient storage). - 278.
+Private sector involvement in the sustainable production of commercial commodities will be important to improve smallholder yields in order to reduce their need to expand into natural forest areas, and to link their products to markets; ensure that actors across the supply chain are compelled to not only make but meet but meet their zero-deforestation commitments; encourage sustainable sourcing by traders and retailers; and ensure that financing into the sector by domestic and international banks and other financiers not only recognizes the importance of forest safeguards but that these become a financing precondition. - 279.
+The Impact Program will also facilitate crowding-in of private sector investments in land use systems using financial incentives, including non-grant financial instruments that can reduce the risk for investors, and helping to create the economic underpinning of required system changes to sustain impact in the long run. - 280.
+Access to finance for smallholders and small businesses in most land sectors is a significant challenge.
 In this context, the LDN fund is an innovative private sector fund, which will invest in profit-generating sustainable land management and restoration projects worldwide.
 The Impact Program will use this opportunity to cooperate with countries that implement projects funded by the LDN fund.
-Specifically, countries67 that are already in an advanced stage or have expressed interest in bringing transformative projects to the LDN fund may wish to participate in the Impact
+Specifically, countries that are already in an advanced stage or have expressed interest in bringing transformative projects to the LDN fund may wish to participate in the Impact Program to complement these efforts to enhance their environmental impact and sustainability in the long term and to contribute to achieving voluntary Land Degradation Neutrality targets in those countries.

-65 Haupt et al. (2017) Zero-deforestation Commodity Supply Chains by 2020: Are We on Track?
+&lt;sup>66 Haupt et al. (2017) Zero-deforestation Commodity Supply Chains by 2020: Are We on Track?
 Background Paper prepared for the Prince of Wales' International Sustainability Unit.

-66 Ibid.
+Ibid.